 - We always recommend checking with the campground first regarding their latest mail and package policy before having items sent, as the rules can change at any time (as determined by management or head office)

-Most TT parks have garbage and recycling bins spread out around the park.
-This is the largest park we have been too, and yet the only one with a single, centralized garbage and recycling area.
-Some might see this as an inconvenience, but we saw the positive side of this is that it encourages you to go for a nice walk or bike ride to throw out the trash and you won’t have the noise of garbage trucks driving around and waking you early in mornings.
+Most Thousand Trails parks have garbage and recycling bins spread out around the park.
+This is the largest park we have been too.
+Yet the only one with a single, centralized garbage and recycling area.
+Some might see this as an inconvenience, but we saw the positive side of this.
+It encourages you to go for a nice walk or bike ride to throw out the trash.
+And you won’t have the noise of garbage trucks driving around and waking you early in mornings.

-Note that the laundries here use a “token” system instead of coins (quarters) like most campgrounds, so be sure to purchase only the amount of tokens you need for your laundry loads so you don’t have leftover tokens that you’re unable to use anywhere else, otherwise your laundry may end up costing you more than it should!
-You can buy tokens at the vending machines located in the laundry room using $1, $5 and $10 bills and we recommend having $1 bills on hand so you can buy exactly the number you need. $1 gets you one (1) token and you will need 2 tokens ($2) for each load, whether it’s a washer or dryer.
+Note that the laundries here use a “token” system instead of coins (quarters) like most campgrounds.
+So be sure to purchase only the amount of tokens you need for your laundry loads so you don’t have leftover tokens that you’re unable to use anywhere else.
+Otherwise your laundry may end up costing you more than it should!
+You can buy tokens at the vending machines located in the laundry room using $1, $5 and $10 bills.
+We recommend having $1 bills on hand so you can buy exactly the number you need. $1 gets you one (1) token and you will need 2 tokens ($2) for each load, whether it’s a washer or dryer.

-We had to cancel our TT Peace River reservation unexpectedly in mid January after it got flooded the previous week and initially when we tried to get into TT Orlando it was completely full.
-However, with some persistence (by calling TT a few times a day over several days) we managed to secure 13 consecutive nights, despite it being short notice and January/February being their peak months and with an influx of campers coming in from the flooded Peace River campground.
-When we returned to TT Orlando in the third week of January it felt like ‘coming home’ and friends of ours shared a similar sentiment – it’s easy to feel really comfortable here.
+We had to cancel our TT Peace River reservation unexpectedly in mid January after it got flooded the previous week.
+Initially when we tried to get into TT Orlando it was completely full.
+However, with some persistence, we managed to secure 13 consecutive nights.
+This was despite it being short notice and January/February being their peak months.
+And with an influx of campers coming in from the flooded Peace River campground.
+When we returned to TT Orlando RV Resort in the third week of January it felt like ‘coming home’ and friends of ours shared a similar sentiment.
+It’s easy to feel really comfortable here.

 Video from our December 2015 stay at TT Orlando